Also See Pluralism

-An overview of the religion of the Jews.
-The ‘Altering of Judaism after the destruction of the temple ( how can we account for a Jewish religion with no substitute atonement compared to what Moses had directed in the Torah?…) and a look at the charge that the New Testament contains ‘Anti-Semitic’ statements.
+An overview of Judaism and how it has changed after the destruction of the temple.
+What we have now is a religion with no substitute atonement as Moses directed in the Torah.
+Also a look at the charge that the New Testament contains ‘Anti-Semitic’ statements.
 (Section)

 Where did Islam originate and what does it teach?
 How are the teachings of Islam similar to those of Christianity?
 How are they different?
 Was Muhammad foretold in the Bible?
 Did he perform miracles?
 Are Muslims for peace because of Islam or in spite of Islam?
 Does Islam itself promote peace and tolerance?
 What should our attitude be toward Islam, and toward those who follow this powerful religion?
 (Section)

-Although It is quite clear that Christianity and Buddhism are so different, they cannot both be right at the same time, nor can the two be blended together, America has developed a fascination with Buddhism.
-It is now growing "ever stronger roots" in America and the West, promoted in no small part by Tenzin Gyatso, the charismatic 14th Dalai Lama... the first to travel to the West (undertaking a series of tours of 46 nations since 1967) where he seeks to spread Buddhist teachings and to promote ethics and interfaith harmony.
-However he is certainly not what he is popularly made out to be.
+America has developed a fascination with Buddhism promoted in no small part by Tenzin Gyatso, the charismatic 14th Dalai Lama... the first to travel to the West (undertaking a series of tours of 46 nations since 1967) where he seeks to spread Buddhist teachings and to promote ethics and interfaith harmony.
+However there is more to this “man of peace” than most realize.
 (Section)

-Though Hinduism may seem far removed from our everyday experience, it's becoming increasingly important that we as Christians understand this mysterious religion from India.
-This is so, if for no other reason than that Hinduism claims 1/6 of the world's population, with over 750 million followers worldwide.
-But it's also important because its influence is being felt more and more in our own country.
-Hinduism being the wellspring of a good deal of New Age thinking.
-(Section)
+Though Hinduism may seem far removed from our everyday experience, it's becoming increasingly important that we as Christians understand this mysterious religion from India if for no other reason than that Hinduism claims 1/6 of the world's population, with over 750 million followers worldwide.
+But it's also important because its influence is being felt more and more in America.

 Comparing Jesus With Other Religious Leaders...
 Why Jesus Is Without Equal